kingborehaha/DS-Gadget/README.md

 ***Thank You [King Borehaha](https://github.com/kingborehaha/) for these features***
 * "Last Set" Bonfire feature puts the last bonfire you warped to at the bottom of the list of bonfires
 * Various bugfixes and minor improvement on the code side
-* Code Cleanup and Bug fixes courtesy
+* Code Cleanup and Bug fixes
-* Fixed version checking, courtesy
+* Fixed version checking

 ###  Prerelease 0.14.1):